 Local SEO has become more and more prominent over the past few years due to Google’s rapid shift to champion local search results; the idea being that local search results will be more relevant to the user and more likely to provide the most useful answer.
 This is backed up by HubSpot’s survey which shows that, “76% of local search result in a phone call.”

-The beneficial thing about local SEO is that, as a start-up recruitment agency, you can implement these simple tactics cost effectively and appear in the top search results for candidates and clients who are searching in your area.
+The beneficial thing about local SEO is that, as a recruitment agency, you can implement these simple tactics cost effectively and appear in the top search results for candidates and clients who are searching in your area.
 Effective local SEO can, therefore, drive more and higher quality traffic to your website.
 So, what is local SEO and why should it be a priority for you?

 NB: Even if your primary target clients are international rather than local, a strong local SEO presence should be an important component of your online strategy because you still need to show Google where you are operating from.